RaazKetan/RaazKetan/README.md

 <h1 align="center">Hi 👋, I'm Ketan Raj</h1>
-<h3 align="center">I'm a dedicated full-stack developer with a strong foundation in Next.js and React for frontend development, and Node.js for backend solutions.
+<h3 align="center">I'm a dedicated full-stack developer with a strong foundation in Next.js and React for frontend development and Node.js for backend solutions.
 My passion lies in creating efficient, scalable applications that deliver exceptional user experiences.
 With hands-on experience in database management and a commitment to continuous learning, I strive to contribute innovative solutions to the world of web development.
 Explore my repositories to see how I bring ideas to life through code!</h3>

 <p align="left"> <a href="https://twitter.com/raazketan" target="blank"><img src="https://img.shields.io/twitter/follow/raazketan?logo=twitter&style=for-the-badge" alt="raazketan" /></a> </p>

-- 🔭 I’m currently working on **Pet Adoption Center**
+- 🔭 I’m currently working on **PerkPass**

 - 🌱 I’m currently practicing **Competitive Programming with C++**

-- 👯 I’m looking to collaborate on **Pet Adoption Center**
+- 👯 I’m looking to collaborate on **PerkPass**

 - 🤝 I’m looking for help with **AWS**

-- 👨‍💻 All of my projects are available at [ketanraj.vercel.app/](ketanraj.vercel.app/)
+- 👨‍💻 All of my projects are available at [ketanraj.vercel.app/](ketanraaz.vercel.app/)

 - 📝 I regularly write articles on [https://dev.to/raazketan](https://dev.to/raazketan)